Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 The bispectrum requires only the image, not a header, so passing any arbitrary 2D array will work.

 Even using a small 2D image (128x128 here), the number of possible combinations for :math:`k_1,\,k_2` is massive (the maximum value of :math:`k_1,\,k_2` is half of the largest dimension size in the image).
 To save time, we can randomly sample some number of *phases* for each value of :math:`k_1,\,k_2` (so :math:`k_1 + k_2`, the coupling term, changes).
 This is set by `nsamples`.
 There is shot noise associated with this random sampling, and the effect of changing `nsamples` should be tested.
 For this example, structure begins to become apparent with about 1000 samples.
-The figures here use 10000 samples to make the structure more evident. **This will take about 10 minutes to run!**
+The figures here use 10000 samples to make the structure more evident. **This will take about 10 minutes to run on this image!**

 The computing the bispectrum and bicoherence maps is performed through `~turbustat.statistics.Bispectrum.run`: